dotm/amartha-loan-service/README.md

   - With cloud object storage:
     - generate presigned URL to upload image and then store the link in database.
     - get image with presigned URL because it's not for public.
-- Create end-to-end tests to make sure http request parsing and integration with database/object storage works correctly
+- Create end-to-end tests to make sure:
+  - http request parsing works correctly
+  - integration with database/object storage/email client works correctly